Tamblyn Drugs

 Tamblyn Drugs was a chain of pharmacies in Canada founded by Gordon Tamblyn.

 Founder and Tamblyn banner

 Gordon Tamblyn was born in Belwood, Ontario in 1878.
 He apprenticed to a druggist in Whitby, Ontario for a few months before enrolling in the Ontario College of Pharmacy.
 After graduating in 1901 he began work at the Burgess-Powell Pharmacy, on Yonge Street in Toronto.
 In 1904, with capital of $500, he opened his own pharmacy at Queen Street East and Lee Avenue, in Toronto’s Beaches neighbourhood.

-Tamblyn’s Cut Rate Drugs featured a soda fountain like many druggists of that period, and offered a delivery service.
+Tamblyn's Cut Rate Drugs featured a soda fountain, as was common for druggists in the early 20th century.
+The pharmacy also offered a delivery service.
 He opened a second store in 1907, and in 1910 took over another store from a retiring pharmacist.